 Automate cart recovery

-Shopping cart abandonment is a significant challenge in e-commerce, with 70% of online shopping carts abandoned globally.
-Yet, $260 billion worth of lost orders are recoverable just by improving better checkout flow and design.
+70% of online shopping carts are abandoned globally — but $260 billion worth of those lost orders are recoverable through better checkout experience alone.

-If a customer adds items to their cart but doesn’t complete the purchase, the chatbot can:
+If a customer adds items to their cart but doesn't complete the purchase, a retail chatbot can send timely reminders, answer last-minute concerns, and offer incentives to nudge them toward checkout.

 Manage orders